TL;DRJump straight to the code snippet ⬇️

-As a WordPress web developer focused on speed and SEO, I’m always looking for ways to optimize websites without bloating them with plugins.
-One of the best ways to improve load times is to convert images to WebP format automatically, which offers smaller file sizes without sacrificing quality.
+As a WordPress web developer focused on speed and SEO, I’m always searching for ways to make websites faster without bloating them with unnecessary plugins.

-This blog post is a follow-up to my previous article on increase page load speed in WordPress.
-If you haven’t read it yet, be sure to check it out for an introduction to WordPress speed optimization.
+This post is a follow-up to my article on How To Increase Page Load Speed In WordPress.
+If you haven’t read it yet, check it out for more speed optimization tips.

 <?php